-Discovery Trunks are traveling teaching trunks, containing objects, artifacts, books, DVDs, activities, and lesson plans, and are ideal for educators who wnat hands-on materials and lessons that fit core teaching goals about Iowa's cultural and natural history.
-Trunks help develop student's scientific, cultural, and historical literacy.
+Discovery Trunks are traveling teaching trunks, containing objects, artifacts, books, DVDs, activities, and lesson plans, and are ideal for educators who want hands-on materials and lessons that fit core teaching goals about Iowa's cultural and natural history.
+Trunks help develop students' scientific, cultural, and historical literacy.
 The trunk program has been developed by the Pentacrest Museums (Old Capitol Museum and Museum of Natural History), Office of the State Archaeologist, and Paleontology Repository.
 Current Discovery Trunk themes can be explored below.

 Who uses them?

 Trunks are used by K-12 educators, homeschooling groups, parents working with local AEAs, libraries, nature centers, and other groups engaged in educational programming.